Ruelle-Taylor resonances of Anosov actions

-This gives a new, analytic, way of studying homogeneous dynamic and spectral theory in higher rank.\\ 3) We show that the leading joint resonance provides a construction of a new Sinai-Ruelle-Bowen (SRB) invariant measure $\mu$ for all $\R^\kappa$ actions. \\ 4) In a companion paper \cite{BGW21} based on this work, we show that our measure $\mu$ has all the properties of SRB actions of Anosov flows (rank $1$ case), and it has \emph{full support} if the Weyl chamber is transitive, an important step in the direction of the rigidity conjecture. \\ 5) We show in \cite{BGW21} that the periodic tori of the $\R^\kappa$ action are equidistributed in the support of $\mu$ and that $\mu$ can be written as an infinite sum over Dirac measures on the periodic tori, in a way similar to Bowen's formula in rank $1$.
-These results are new even in the case of locally symmetric spaces and give a new way to study periodic tori (also called flats) in higher rank.\\ 6) Based on the present paper, the two last named authors together with L.~Wolf prove a \emph{classical-quantum correspondence} between the joint resonant states of Weyl chamber flows on compact locally symmetric spaces $\Gamma\backslash G/M$ of rank $\kappa$ and the joint eigenfunctions of the commuting algebra of invariant differential operators on the locally symmetric space $\Gamma\backslash G/K$ \cite{HWW21}.
-This gives a higher rank version of \cite{DFG15}.
+This gives a new, analytic, way of studying homogeneous dynamics and spectral theory in higher rank. \item We show that the leading joint resonance provides a construction of a new Sinai-Ruelle-Bowen (SRB) invariant measure $\mu$ for all $\R^\kappa$ actions.
+In a companion paper \cite{BGW21} based on this work, we show that our measure $\mu$ has all the properties of SRB measures of Anosov flows (rank $1$ case), and it has \emph{full support} if the Weyl chamber is positively transitive, an important step in the direction of the rigidity conjecture. \item We show in \cite{BGW21} that the periodic tori of the $\R^\kappa$ action are equidistributed in the support of $\mu$ and that $\mu$ can be written as an infinite sum over Dirac measures on the periodic tori, in a way similar to Bowen's formula in rank $1$.
+These results are new even in the case of locally symmetric spaces and give a new way to study periodic tori (also called flats) in higher rank. \item Based on the present paper, the two last named authors together with L.~Wolf prove a \emph{classical-quantum correspondence} between the joint resonant states of Weyl chamber flows on compact locally symmetric spaces $\Gamma\backslash G/M$ of rank $\kappa$ and the joint eigenfunctions of the commuting algebra of invariant differential operators on the locally symmetric space $\Gamma\backslash G/K$ \cite{HWW21}.
+This gives a higher rank version of \cite{DFG15}. \end{enumerate}